When starting an email newsletter, you're juggling a lot of balls in the air at once.

-Sending an email newsletter requires juggling a lot of moving pieces.
-You've got to worry about proofreading the copy, creating compelling calls-to-action, designing the email to work for multiple inboxes and devices, avoiding any spam triggers, and brainstorming clickable subject lines, all while staying within the confines of email law.
+You have to worry about proofreading the copy, creating compelling calls-to-action, designing the email to work for multiple inboxes and devices, avoiding any spam triggers, and brainstorming clickable subject lines -- all while staying within the confines of email law (yes, there is such a thing).

-(Oh, and if you mess any of it up, there's no "redo" or "update" button.)
+Oh, and if you mess any of your email up, there's no undoing it once you send it to your subscribers.

 How to Create an Email Newsletter